 – For the filling, whip the cream, vanilla and icing sugar to soft peaks.
 Pick a sponge to use as your base and trim the top to flatten, if domed.
 Spread the surface with the raspberry jam and then the whipped cream.
 Place the other sponge on top, dust with a little caster sugar and serve.

-Buy all ingredients at Sainsbury’s and get £0.50 back for your kids
+Buy all ingredients at Sainsbury’s and get up to £2 back for your kids

 – Preheat the oven to 180°C, fan 160°C, gas mark 4.
 Grease a 20cm cake tin and dust with flour.

 – Beat the butter with the sugar until light and creamy.
 Add the eggs, one at a time, mixing well.
 Fold in the flour and stir through 100ml milk and the vanilla extract until the mixture is smooth.